 At my home meeting, I saw on our literature table a bunch of blurred and slightly off set flyers for a retreat in the San Bernardino Mountains.
 I was gung-ho about the program, but no so much regarding everything else.
 Happy to be here, but afraid of the people, location, and all things they wanted me to do!
 I picked up a flyer, went home and attempted to research, online, this retreat that purports to have been running 20 plus years.

 In short, I found nothing.
 This filled me with trepidation.
 But, when I reached out to my sponsor about it he said I should go.
 I then paid my monies and said h-e-double hockey sticks or high water I will be going.
 So, with my limited knowledge about the place I planned my packing and route there.

-At the time, my car's power-steering was going, the A/C did not work, and it seemed to want to pull to the left.
+At the time, my car's power-steering was going out, the A/C did not work, and it seemed to want to pull to the left.

-This lead me to series of small misadventures that finally got me to camp that evening.
+This lead me to series of small misadventures that finally got me to camp much later that evening.
 Then, it got really exciting...

 Looking back on this weekend it was the very best thing I needed to kickoff my recovery.
 I didn't want this type of kick to the pants, but my higher power and my sponsor understood just what I needed.
 The camp was the how.

 Since my first experience with Camp de Benneville Pines I have made it a point to go back each year.
 If you want to kick start your recovery or feel that you have plateaued, or you want to try something new then this place is for you.